 For a moment, I was unable to acknowledge what was out of my control.
 I was effectively stuck at the first step of balance, and as I channeled my efforts toward supporting someone else, I actively turned on myself.
 Rationally, I knew I couldn’t change when things happened to either one of us.
 Illogically, I couldn’t kick the self-blame.
 Not only did this make me feel worse, but it left my partner feeling helpless to comfort me.
 Over time and with patience, I was able to accept his support and slowly let go of the nagging feelings of guilt.
 Strengthening your commitment to others requires extending the same kindness and forgiveness to yourself that you do to the people in your life who mean the most.
 It’s no coincidence that by letting other people help you, you’ll be better able to help others.

-We are all complete people with multifaceted lives, and each day can be so unpredictable (as if you didn’t know this already).
+We are all complete people with multifaceted lives, and each day can be unpredictable (as if you didn’t know this already).
 Being a graduate student will only reinforce this reality for you.
 You have no say in external glitches in the plan, the pressures imposed by others, or the timing of tragic events.
-But you do have a say in how you choose to face inevitable challenges no matter what area of life they’re in.
+But you do have a say in how you choose to face inevitable challenges no matter what area of life you’re in.
 By acknowledging what is out of our control, strategically deciding how to resolve the issues, and responding appropriately in the face of adversity, you’ll put yourself in the best position to succeed.

 Ready to start your graduate school journey?
 Use our Grad School Search tool to find the right program for your goals.